 I use a gas barbeque grill for my souvlaki, but you could use any kind grill, or the broiler of your oven.
 For the grill, turn the heat to high while the grill is closed to preheat it.
 Once the grill is very hot, place each skewer directly on the racks, spread out so that they are not touching each other.
 Turn the gas to low, and cover the grill.
 Cook for about four minutes, then uncover and turn each skewer over.
 Cover again and cook for about 3-4 minutes more.
 Be aware of cooler spots that may need more cooking time.
 Check your meat by squeezing it with some tongs.
 It should be only a little squishy, but don’t let it get too firm or it will be over done and dry.

 Allow the meat to rest just a little before serving.
 If using metal skewers remember that they will be hot, but they do cool quickly.
 You can either give each person their own skewer, or you can remove the meat and serve as individual pieces.
-Squeeze some lemon juice over the souvlaki for one last kick of flavor.
+Squeeze some lemon juice over the souvlaki for one last kick of flavor and serve it with a big dollop of tzatziki.
 Enjoy!